broadening cultural engagement

-Eastbourne College works with a number of organisations, ranging from other educational establishments to creative practitioners and national arts organisations such as Culture Shift, Glyndebourne Education, Lewes Live Literature and Rambert Dance Company.
+Eastbourne College works with a number of organisations, ranging from other educational establishments to creative practitioners and national arts organisations such as Culture Shift, Royal Opera House, Lewes Live Literature, Pure Arts Group, Towner Eastbourne and Motionhouse.
 We also work with individual artists and organisations, such as the RSA, to give lecture, project, recital and workshop opportunities for our pupils.

-We also work with local community organisations and charities and are keen to foster links with local schools and colleges, such as the Eastbourne Schools Partnership.
+We also work with local community organisations and charities and are an integral part of the Coastal Schools Partnership.

 Benefiting pupils and the community

-Founded in 2014, the Eastbourne Schools Partnership (ESP) comprises 11 schools and colleges.
-Together they account for 14,000 children living in Eastbourne and the surrounding area.
-The ESP members are: Causeway School, the Cavendish School, the Eastbourne Academy, Eastbourne College, Hailsham Community College, Moira House, Ratton School, Seaford Head School, St Catherine’s College, Sussex Downs College and Willingdon Community School.
+Founded in 2014, the Coastal Schools Partnership (CSP), formerly the Eastbourne Schools Partnership, comprises 14 schools and colleges.
+Together they account for around 15,000 children living in Eastbourne and the surrounding area.
+The CSP members are: Bexhill Academy, the Cavendish School, the Eastbourne Academy, Eastbourne College, East Sussex College, Gildredge House, Hailsham Community College, Kings Academy, Ratton School, Seaford Head School, the Turing School, St Catherine’s College, St Richard’s and Willingdon Community School.

 ‘The Eastbourne Schools Partnership is a shining example of schools working together for the benefit of the pupils and the wider community’